Michael Turner (banker): Education

 Turner studied at Marlborough College and then University College, Oxford and obtained a degree in military history.
 He played field hockey with the English national field hockey team.

 Career

 Upon graduation, Turned joined the London office of the Hong Kong and Shanghai Bank (HSBC) and was then posted to Shanghai.
 Turner was later transferred to Singapore where he was interned in Changi Prison for the duration of World War II.
-It took him six months for him to recover from the conditions in the camp.
+It took him six months to recover from the conditions in the camp.

 After the war, Turner resumed his career with HSBC and, in 1953, succeeded Sir Arthur Morse as Chief Manager of HSBC.
 Turner was instrumental in the considerable post-war expansion of the bank.
 In 1962, Turner retired from HSBC in Hong Kong.

 In Hong Kong, Turner also served as the Commander of the Hong Kong Auxiliary Police Force.

 Following retirement in 1963, Turner served as Chairman of the British Bank of the Middle East.